Brian's Journal - Winter 2011

 It was three years ago this weekend on a cool sunny Sunday that I ran my fastest marathon ever, finishing in 3:20:45 for a 6 minute PR.
 That was marathon #57.
 Three years before that at the same race, running in my 6th marathon, I spotted my first Marathon Maniacs.
 Though otherwise ordinary-looking middle-aged runners, they stood out at the start because of their bright yellow jackets.
 I didn't talk to any of them until about a year later when I overtook a couple during the Mt Si 50K and got to ask them about their club.
 A month after that I joined them.
 Today's race was called the Valentine Marathon back then.
 It was put on by the same outfit but they've changed the name to Cupid's marathon and moved the course a few miles to a new location.
 Their races aren't highly regarded among Maniacs; their prices are a little high for what you get - courses on rural but sometimes busy roads, cotton shirts, tacky medals and mostly junk food at the finish, though in their defense they also serve fruit and some fairly good chili and generally do a decent job of organization.

 Today was my 104th marathon and though I ended up running it hard I only managed 3:56:12.
 Despite being stiff and sore at the finish, I had a good day, running all but the first couple of miles with Diana, aka "Slug", from Bellingham.
 "Slug" is a misnomer - she's a smooth and steady runner, and faster than I am.
 Today we held a consistent pace somewhat under 9:00/mile for more than 20 miles before I began to slow down.
 She graciously slowed down with me and we finished the last three at about 10:00/mile.
 We didn't talk much in the second half but had a nice time visiting in the first 13 miles.
-She's vegetarian and loved Swee's buttered yams and Spanish-style lentils at the Yours Truly Marathon we put on last weekend, saying it was the best post-race food she's ever had.
+She's vegetarian and loved Susan's buttered yams and Spanish-style lentils at the Yours Truly Marathon we put on last weekend, saying it was the best post-race food she's ever had.
 That's pretty high praise considering this was her 143'rd marathon.

 04/16/2011 Gansett Marathon